curtec/regression/README.md

 # Regression
-This a just a breif introduction to pandas, enough to make use of this libaray within your next machine learning project.
-It is not intended to be a complete tutorial of pandas.
+This a just a breif introduction to linear regression.
 I will be using the (SECOND HAND CARS DATA SET | REGRESSION (https://www.kaggle.com/datasets/mayankpatel14/second-hand-used-cars-data-set-linear-regression/)) csv from kaggle that I have renamed to carPrices.csv for simplicity.
+The first notebook consists pruely of example operations that may be usefull when completing the later sections.